DaominJi/DDLC/README.md

 requirements: python dependencies

 # DDLC Bechmark
-The new benchmark DDLC created for dataset discovery via line charts is released, which can be accessed through [https://zenodo.org/records/10577906](https://zenodo.org/records/10577906).
+The new benchmark DDLC created for dataset discovery via line charts is released, which can be accessed on zenodo platform [https://zenodo.org/records/10577906](https://zenodo.org/records/10577906).

 DDLC consists of the following directories or files: